PedroNS13/LInear-Regression---Stock-Prices-Predict/README.md

 # Linear Regression: Stock Prices Predict
-Development of a linear regression algorithm to investigate relationships around Apple's stock prices in its dataset.
-The objective is to understand what factors can influence the stock price of this company.
+This repository explores the use of Simple and Multiple Linear Regression to model and understand the relationship between Apple Inc. (AAPL) stock prices and various financial indicators.
+The goal is not to create a predictive tool, but to study the linear relationships and statistical validity behind price fluctuations using historical data.

 ## Summary
 1. 📌 Project Overview